mfeif/mf.com/src/cv/cv.tech.md

 # Tech Work Experience

-2008-2017
+2008-Current
 :   Independent consultant.
-My main client was a startup in the steel industry; where I made web-based calculation tools and software prototypes, made technical drawings, managed projects, and supervised marketing materials including print catalogs and direct email campaigns.
+My main client has been a startup in the steel industry; I made web-based calculation tools and software prototypes, made technical drawings, managed projects, and supervised marketing materials including print catalogs and direct email campaigns.
 :   I had one successful web app that was in live production from 2006 through 2018, and several other shorter-lived apps.

 2013